okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/iam-overview-architectural-factors/index.md

 - Allow admins to specify the compliance types for applications your solution serves, and a way to view and update those settings by those accounts with permission to do so.

-- Keep all compliance-sensitive data, such as user identity information, in separate storage with appropriate access controls to limit access, and encrypt that storage for further security.
+- Keep all compliance-sensitive data, such as user identity information, in separate storage with appropriate access controls to limit access.
+Encrypt that storage for further security.

 - Define special permissions for accessing compliance-sensitive data other than your own.
 Provide facilities for authorized admins to assign those permissions.
 Develop procedures for limiting the assignment and use of those permissions.